ParthS28/emilemale.github.io/README.md

-## Welcome to Emile Male Pipeline
+## Welcome to Émile Mâle Pipeline

-This project is developed by Parth Shukla for Google Summer of Code 2022 with Red Hen Lab
+This project is developed by Parth Shukla for Google Summer of Code 2022 with Red Hen Lab.

+To anyone interested in approaching me to clear things, feel free to contact me on parthshukla285@gmail.com

 ### Project Description
 - A knowledge extraction pipeline for artworks from christian iconography that will be used to create a knowledge graph for Christian Iconography.
 The intention of knowledge graph is that it should help untutored eyes find connections between different artworks.
 This project is divided into 4 main parts: